Lao script: Consonants

 The twenty-seven consonants of the Lao alphabet are divided into three tone classes—high (ສູງ /lo/), middle (ກາງ /lo/), and low (ຕ່ຳ /lo/)—which determine the tonal pronunciation of the word in conjunction with the four tone marks and distinctions between short and long vowels.
 Aside from tone, there are twenty-one distinct consonant sounds that occur in the Lao language.
 Each letter has an acrophonical name that either begins with or features the letter prominently, and is used to teach the letter and serves to distinguish them from other, homophonous consonants.
 The letter ອ is a special null consonant used as a mandatory anchor for vowels, which cannot stand alone, and also to serve as a vowel in its own right.

 The letter ຣ (r) is a relatively new re-addition to the Lao alphabet.
 It was dropped as part of a language reform because most speakers pronounced it as "l", and had an ambiguous status for several decades.
 A 1999 dictionary does not include it when listing the full alphabet but does use it to spell many country names.
 A comprehensive dictionary published by a high-ranking official in the Ministry of Information and Culture did not include it.
 However, as the Lao vocabulary began to incorporate more foreign names (such as Europe, Australia, and America) it filled a need and is now taught in schools.
 The letter ຣ can also be found in Unit 14 (ບົດທີ 14 ຮ ຫ ຣ) of a textbook published by the government.
 It is generally used as the first consonant of a syllable, or to follow a leading consonant, rarely as a final consonant.

 Consonant chart

-The table below shows the Lao consonant, its name, its pronunciation according to the International Phonetic Alphabet (IPA), as well as various romanization schemes, such as the French-based systems in use by both the US Board of Geographic Names and the British Permanent Committee on Geographical Names (BGN/PCGN), the English-based system in use by the US Library of Congress (LC), Royal Thai General System of Transcription (RTGS) used in Thailand, and finally its Unicode name.
+The table below shows the Lao consonant, its name, its pronunciation according to the International Phonetic Alphabet (IPA), as well as various romanisation schemes, such as the French-based systems in use by both the US Board of Geographic Names and the British Permanent Committee on Geographical Names (BGN/PCGN), the Anglo-based system in use by the US Library of Congress (LC), Royal Thai General System of Transcription (RTGS) used in Thailand, and finally its Unicode name.
 A slash indicates the pronunciation at the beginning juxtaposed with its pronunciation at the end of a syllable.